camelot-dev/camelot/docs/index.rst

-..
-Camelot documentation master file, created by sphinx-quickstart on Tue Jul 19 13:44:18 2016.
+.. documentation master file, created by sphinx-quickstart
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.